arosh/ublacklist-stackoverflow-translation/README.md

 ## Synopsis

-Filter that enables excluding the machine-translated sites of Stack Overflow.
+Exclude domains from Google search that serve machine-translated sites of Stack Exchange.

-The domain list is in a format compatible with [uBlacklist](https://github.com/iorate/uBlacklist), an extension that is available for Google Chrome, Firefox, and browsers compatible with those browsers.
+Provided filter can be subscribed by [uBlacklist](https://github.com/iorate/uBlacklist), which is a browser extension available for Google Chrome, Firefox, and others.

 ## Usage